soulim/soundcloud-challenge/README.md

 ### Basic idea

 The idea of middleware is based on special wrapper around `env['rack.input']`.
-This wrapper will count the amount of received data each time as Rack application or middleware reads from `env['rack.input']`.
+This wrapper counts the amount of received data each time as Rack application or middleware reads from `env['rack.input']`.

 UploadProgress uses simple queue to store information about simultaneous uploads.